wenrqme/poqusite/content/fanart/myne.md

 weight = 1
 +++

-Rozemyne in the Royal Academy outfit!
-From Ascendance of a Bookworm.
+Rozemyne in her Royal Academy outfit!
+From Ascendance of a Bookworm (Part 4, Volume 1).

 ![trash](/img/portfolio/myne.jpg)